-- a.
-UTILIZE ANNUAL RYE GRASS AT A RATE OF 40 LBS/ACRE; WHERE THE SOIL HAS BEEN COMPACTED BY CONSTRUCTION OPERATIONS, LOOSEN - SOIL TO A DEPTH OF TWO (2) INCHES BEFORE APPLYING FERTILIZER, LIME AND SEED; APPLY SEED UNIFORMLY BY HAND, CYCLONE SEEDER, OR HYDROSEEDER (SLURRY INCLUDING SEED AND FERTILIZER).
+- TEMPORARY GRASS COVER: A. SEEDBED PREPARATION: - a.
+APPLY FERTILIZER AT THE RATE OF 600 POUNDS PER ACRE OF 10-10-10.
+APPLY LIMESTONE (EQUIVALENT TO 50 PERCENT CALCIUM PLUS MAGNESIUM OXIDE) AT A RATE OF THREE (3) TONS PER ACRE; - a.
+UTILIZE ANNUAL RYE GRASS AT A RATE OF 40 LBS/ACRE; - WHERE THE SOIL HAS BEEN COMPACTED BY CONSTRUCTION OPERATIONS, LOOSEN SOIL TO A DEPTH OF TWO (2) INCHES BEFORE APPLYING FERTILIZER, LIME AND SEED; - APPLY SEED UNIFORMLY BY HAND, CYCLONE SEEDER, OR HYDROSEEDER (SLURRY INCLUDING SEED AND FERTILIZER).
 HYDROSEEDINGS, WHICH INCLUDE MULCH, MAY BE LEFT ON SOIL SURFACE.
-SEEDING RATES MUST BE INCREASED 10% WHEN - C. MAINTENANCE: - TEMPORARY SEEDING SHALL BE PERIODICALLY INSPECTED.
+SEEDING RATES MUST BE INCREASED 10% WHEN a.
+TEMPORARY SEEDING SHALL BE PERIODICALLY INSPECTED.
 AT A MINIMUM, 95% OF THE SOIL SURFACE SHOULD BE COVERED BY VEGETATION.
-IF ANY EVIDENCE OF EROSION OR SEDIMENTATION IS APPARENT, REPAIRS SHALL BE MADE AND OTHER TEMPORARY MEASURES USED IN THE INTERIM (MULCH, FILTER BARRIERS, CHECK
+IF ANY EVIDENCE OF EROSION OR SEDIMENTATION IS APPARENT, REPAIRS SHALL BE MADE AND OTHER TEMPORARY MEASURES USED IN THE INTERIM (MULCH, FILTER BARRIERS, CHECK DAMS, ETC.).